mwunsch/handlebars.scala/README.md

 The `HelperOption[T]` object gives you the tools you need to get things done in your helper.
 The primary methods are:

 + `def argument(index: Int): Binding[T]` Retrieve an argument from the list provided to the helper by its index.
-+ `def data(key: String): String` Retrieve data provided to the Handlebars template by its key.
++ `def data(key: String): Binding[T]` Retrieve data provided to the Handlebars template by its key.
-+ `def visit(binding: Binding[T]): String` Evaluates the body of the helper using the provided model as a context.
++ `def visit(binding: Binding[T]): String` Evaluates the body of the helper using a context with the provided binding.
 + `def inverse(binding: Binding[T]): String` Evaluate the inverse of body of the helper using the provided model as a context.
-+ `def lookup(path: String): Option[T]` Look up a value for a path in the the current context.
++ `def lookup(path: String): Binding[T]` Look up a value for a path in the the current context.
 The one in which the helper was called.

-## Caveats
+## Caveats when using DynamicBinding

 **Implicit conversions will not work in a template**.
 Because Handlebars.scala makes heavy use of reflection.
 Bummer, I know.
 This leads me too...

 **Handlebars.scala makes heavy use of reflection**.
 This means that there could be unexpected behavior.
 Method overloading will behave in bizarre ways.
 There is likely a performance penalty.
 I'm not sophisticated enough in the arts of the JVM to know the implications of this.

 **Not everything from the JavaScript handlebars is supported**.
 See [NOTSUPPORTED](NOTSUPPORTED.md) for a list of the unsupported features.
 There are some things JavaScript can do that simply does not make sense to do in Scala.

+### Alternatives to DynamicBinding

+If you wish for more type-safety, you can consider binding to an AST such as that provided by a popular Json library. [handlebars-play-json](https://github.com/SpinGo/handlebars-play-json) provides a binding strategy that works directly with the PlayJson AST, and provides similar truthy / collection / traversal behavior as you would find using JavaScript values in handlebars-js.

 ## Thanks